Miss the main stage, sack off the headliners, and find one of these wild woodland parties instead.

 3) The Valley at Wilderness

-The hoity-toitiest of festivals offers banquets by Nuno Mendes, performances by Grace Jones, wood fired hot tubs by a swimming lake and even bloody archery.
+The hoity-toitiest of festivals offers banquets by Nuno Mendes, performances by Grace Jones, wood-fired hot tubs by an outdoor swimming lake and even bloody archery.
 But at night you’ll want to head down to the Valley, where DJs play late and loud to a crowd of thousands in a gorgeous natural amphitheatre.
 You can wig out on the dancefloor and then, when it all gets too much, clamber up the steep wooded slopes for a swig of water – and a gorgeous view of the revelry below.

 4) Pretty much anywhere at Festival No 6